msantos/ewpcap/README.md

         Wireless devices can be set to use monitor mode (rfmon) by passing in the 'monitor' option.

+        The timestamp in the message can be formatted either as a now/0 tuple or returned in microseconds.

         For filter options, see filter/3.